$ rosa create ocm-role

 This section provides details about the account-wide IAM roles and policies that are required for ROSA deployments that use STS, including the Operator policies.
 It also includes the JSON files that define the policies.

-The account-wide roles and policies are specific to an OpenShift minor release version, for example OpenShift 4.8, and are backward compatible.
+The account-wide roles and policies are specific to an Red Hat OpenShift Service on AWS minor release version, for example Red Hat OpenShift Service on AWS 4.17, and are compatible with earlier versions.
 You can minimize the required STS resources by reusing the account-wide roles and policies for multiple clusters of the same minor version, regardless of their patch version.

-You can create account-wide roles by using the rosa
+You can create account-wide roles by using the Red Hat OpenShift Service on AWS (ROSA) CLI, rosa

-CLI tool or the OpenShift Cluster Manager Hybrid Cloud Console guided installation.
-You can create the roles manually or by using an automatic process that uses pre-defined names for these roles and polices.
+, or the OpenShift Cluster Manager guided installation.
+You can create the roles manually or by using an automatic process that uses predefined names for these roles and policies.

 You can use the manual creation method if you have the necessary CLI access to create these roles on your system.
 You can run this option in your desired CLI tool or from OpenShift Cluster Manager.
 After you start the manual creation process, the CLI presents a series of commands for you to run that create the roles and link them to the needed policies.